 What is the School Games?

-National School Games Mission: Keeping competitive sport at the heart of schools and providing more young people with the opportunity to compete and achieve their personal best.
+National School Games Mission: Putting physical activity and competitive sport at the heart of schools and providing more young people with the opportunity to compete and achieve their personal best.

-- County Festival - A culmination of a variety of both inter-school pathway and open entry competitions.
+- School Games County Provision/Offer - A culmination of a series of local inter-school competitions or as open entry events.

 Your School Games Organisers